1993 Stanley Cup playoffs: (N1) Chicago Blackhawks vs. (N4) St. Louis Blues

 This was the ninth playoff series meeting between these two teams, with Chicago previously winning seven of the prior eight playoff meetings.
 This was a rematch of the previous year's Norris Division Semifinals, which Chicago won in six games.

-The Blackhawks became the second division champion after the Bruins to be swept in the first round of the playoffs.
+Although Chicago had entered the playoffs with the best record in the Campbell Conference and the third-best record in the entire NHL and the Blues had the lowest point total of any playoff team, the Blackhawks became the second division champion to get swept in the first round of the playoffs after the Bruins.
 On the series-winning overtime goal in game four, Chicago goaltender Ed Belfour complained that St. Louis star Brett Hull had interfered with him on the play, but to no avail, as the goal stood as the game and series winner.
 Belfour famously went on a rampage after the game, smashing his stick against the net, and breaking a hot tub, coffee maker and a television in the visitors' locker room at the St. Louis Arena.
 Belfour and Hull later became teammates on the Dallas Stars Stanley Cup winning team in 1999.